-Sometimes, when you try to do system image restore, but receive an error message: "The system image restore failed.
+Sometimes, you try to do system image restore, but only receive an error message: "The system image restore failed.
 No disk that can be used for recovering the system disk can be found".
 What’s the problem?
 What should you do to solve this issue?

 Reasons of system restore failed no disk can be used